janScheible/spring-boot-netbeans-getting-started/README.md

 ## Prerequisites

+1. clone the repository with `git clone --config core.autocrlf=input` to avoid line ending problems on Windows (the formatters are using `LR`)
 1. JDK 17
 1. recent Maven (tested with 3.9.5), the Maven Daemon is recommended to speed up the IDE actions
 1. Netbeans (tested with 19)